Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Not only is the flavor of this recipe amazing, but it’s also so easy to make.
 Perfect for busy days!

-2. Turn the slow cooker on high and cook for 1 hour, stirring occasionally.
+STEP TWO: Turn the slow cooker on high and cook for one hour, stirring occasionally.

 By this point, you’ll hardly be able to wait to taste your homemade crockpot mac n cheese, so dig in.
 Enjoy the velvety richness.

-What To Serve With Crock Pot Mac and Cheese
+What To Serve With Slow Cooker Mac And Cheese?

 Serve your quick crockpot mac and cheese with ham, chicken, or beef for some protein.
 If you like something that’s a little bit spicy, buffalo chicken and chili make a great contrast to the creamy cheese.